AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Equation Index

 \section{Equation Index}

-Table~\ref{tab:S1_eqmap} cross-references all mathematical expressions in Section~2 of the main text with the AutoMOOSE component that uses each expression and its role in the pipeline $\mathcal{S} = f_5\circ\cdots\circ f_1(\mathcal{U})$.
-System prompt (SP) references point to Section~\ref{sec:S1}.
+Table~\ref{tab:S1_eqmap} cross-references the mathematical expressions in the main text with the AutoMOOSE component that uses each expression and its role in the pipeline $\mathcal{S} = f_6\circ\cdots\circ f_1(\mathcal{U})$.
+System prompt (SP) references point to Section~\ref{sec:SI_prompts}.